-- 1. Complete the specific program requirements for the master's program. - Complete a minimum of 36 credit hours (39 for M.Ed in Special Education and Professional Studies MBA) - 3.
-Have an overall grade point average of 3.0 (B average) for the MBA and M.Ed., 2.5 (B-average) for the M.S.L., M.S.S.A., and M.A.S.M.., with no grade below a C- (1.67). - 4.
-Have Southwestern College graduate course credit of at least 30 hours, or special permission from the director of graduate academic programs for fewer credit hours. - 5.
-Reviewed and accepted electronic portfolio for the MBA, M.S.S.A. and M.S.L. programs. - 6.
+- 1. Complete the specific program requirements for the master's program. - 2.
+Have an overall grade point average of 3.0 (B average), with no single grade below a C (2.0). - 3.
+Have Southwestern College graduate course credit of at least 30 hours, or special permission from the appropriate academic administrator for fewer credit hours. - 4.
 Be elected to the degree by the faculty and by the Board of Trustees.